NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Drug Levels

-Twelve healthy women who were less than 6 months postpartum received an intravenous infusion of brexanolone titrated to a maximum of 90 mg/kg per hour for 60 hours.
+Maternal Levels.
+Twelve healthy women who were less than 6 months postpartum received an intravenous infusion of brexanolone titrated to a maximum of 90 mg/kg per hour then tapered down over 60 hours at various study sites.
 Breastmilk was collected at random times, but at least every 12 hours, daily for 7 days.
-Allopregnanolone was measured in maternal serum and breastmilk.
-Breastmilk levels were not reported, but closely paralleled serum levels which averaged 71 mcg/L and had an average serum half-life of 11.3 hours.
-Milk levels fell below the limit of detection (5 mcg/L) in most women by about 3 days after the end of the infusion.[1]
+Peak milk levels occurred between hours 24 and 48 of the infusion when the maximum dosage was being infused.
+The average peak allopregnanolone breastmilk level was 125 mcg/L. Milk levels fell below the limit of detection (5 mcg/L) in most women by about 3 days after the end of the infusion.
 These data were incorporated into a population pharmacokinetic model that predicted that 95% of patients have milk allopregnanolone levels <10 mcg/L at 36 hours after the end of the infusion.
-The predicted weight-adjusted percent of maternal dosage was 1.3%.[2]
-The product information reports that in this study, the amount in milk was 1% to 2% of the weight-adjusted maternal dosage.
+The predicted median weight-adjusted percent of maternal dosage was 0.69% and the maximum was 1.3%.[2]

 Infant Levels.
 Relevant published information was not found as of the revision date.